OpenAI Codex: Capabilities

-Based on GPT-3, a neural network trained on text, Codex has additionally been trained on 159 gigabytes of Python code from 54 million GitHub repositories.
-A typical use case of Codex is typing a comment, such as "//compute the moving average of an array for a given window size", then using the AI to suggest a block of code satisfying that prompt.
-OpenAI has stated that Codex can complete approximately 37% of requests and is meant to make human programming faster rather than replace it; according to OpenAI's blog, Codex excels most at "mapping [...] simple problems to existing code", which they describe as "probably the least fun part of programming".
-Jeremy Howard, co-founder of Fast.ai, stated that "Codex is a way of getting code written without having to write as much code" and that "it is not always correct, but it is just close enough".
-According to a paper written by OpenAI researchers, when attempting each test case 100 times, 70.2% of prompts had working solutions.
+Based on GPT-3, a neural network trained on text, Codex was additionally trained on 159 gigabytes of Python code from 54 million GitHub repositories.
+A typical use case of Codex is for a user to type a comment, such as "//compute the moving average of an array for a given window size", then use the AI to suggest a block of code that satisfies that comment prompt.
+OpenAI stated that Codex can complete approximately 37% of requests and is meant to make human programming faster rather than to replace it.
+According to OpenAI's blog, Codex excels most at "mapping... simple problems to existing code", which they describe as "probably the least fun part of programming".
+Co-founder of Fast.ai, Jeremy Howard ted that "Codex is a way of getting code written without having to write as much code", and that "it is not always correct, but it is just close enough".
+According to a paper by OpenAI researchers, when Codex attempted each test case 100 times, it generated working solutions for 70.2% of prompts.

-OpenAI claims that Codex is able to function in over a dozen programming languages, including Go, JavaScript, Perl, PHP, Ruby, Shell, Swift, and TypeScript, though it is most effective in Python.
+OpenAI claims that Codex can create code in over a dozen programming languages, including Go, JavaScript, Perl, PHP, Ruby, Shell, Swift, and TypeScript, though it is most effective in Python.
 According to VentureBeat, demonstrations uploaded by OpenAI showed impressive coreference resolution capabilities.
 The demonstrators were able to create a browser game in JavaScript and generate data science charts using matplotlib.

-OpenAI has shown that Codex is able to interface with services and apps such as Mailchimp, Microsoft Word, Spotify, and Google Calendar.
-Microsoft is reportedly interested in exploring Codex's capabilities.
+OpenAI showed that Codex can interface with services and apps such as Mailchimp, Microsoft Word, Spotify, and Google Calendar.

+The Codex-1 model is trained to detect requests for malware, exploits or policy-violating content and returns a refusal with a cited policy clause.
+The container has no outbound internet and only whitelisted dependencies, which is intended to reduce the blast radius of any bad code.

 Issues

 OpenAI demonstrations showcased flaws such as inefficient code and one-off quirks in code samples.
 In an interview with The Verge, OpenAI chief technology officer Greg Brockman said that "sometimes [Codex] doesn't quite know exactly what you're asking" and that it can require some trial and error.
-OpenAI researchers found that Codex struggles with multi-step and higher-level prompts, often failing or yielding counter-intuitive behavior.
+OpenAI researchers found that Codex struggles with multi-step prompts, often failing or yielding counter-intuitive behavior.
 Additionally, they brought up several safety issues, such as over-reliance by novice programmers, biases based on the training data, and security impacts due to vulnerable code.

-VentureBeat has stated that because Codex is trained on public data, it could be vulnerable to "data poisoning" via intentional uploads of malicious code.
+VentureBeat stated that because Codex is trained on public data, it could be vulnerable to "data poisoning" via intentional uploads of malicious code.
 According to a study by researchers from New York University, approximately 40% of code generated by GitHub Copilot (which uses Codex) in scenarios relevant to high-risk CWEs included glitches or other exploitable design flaws.